mfhrmn/mg995-servo-bracket/README.md

 ## 🎯 Purpose of the Bracket

-- Provide a robust mount for MG995 servo and standard ball valve
+- Provide a robust mount for MG995 servo and 1/4" ball valve compressor
 - Enable automated or remote control of fluid flow
 - Eliminate the need for expensive solenoid or motorized valves
 - Simplify mechanical integration in small-scale automation systems